-3.5 Delivery of Financial Statements and Paper Copies of Information Circulars
+3.5 Delivery of Financial Statements

-(1) Subsection 4.6(1) of the Instrument requires reporting issuers to send a request form to the registered holders and beneficial owners of their securities, other than debt instruments.
-The registered holders and beneficial owners may use the request form to request a paper copy of the reporting issuer's annual financial statements and related MD&A, interim financial reports and related MD&A, or both.
-In addition, the request form also may (but is not required to) be used to request a paper copy of the information circular and annual financial statements and related MD&A where a reporting issuer uses notice-and-access to deliver proxy-related materials.
+Section 4.6 of the Instrument requires reporting issuers to send a request form to the registered holders and beneficial owners of their securities.
+The registered holders and beneficial owners may use the request form to request a copy of the reporting issuer's annual financial statements and related MD&A, an interim financial report and related MD&A, or both.
 Reporting issuers are only required to deliver financial statements and MD&A to the person or company that requests them.
 As a result, if a beneficial owner requests financial statements and MD&A through its intermediary, the issuer is only required to deliver the requested documents to the intermediary.